YCChenVictor/blog-frontend/_posts/Interest_Topic/music/songwriting/songwriting.md

 ## Introduction

+You do not need any music theory to write songs.

 ## Why

-why I need to write a song?
 Songs can express my feelings in a safe way.

 ## How

 General:

 1. produce a fix amount of music on the daily basis (do not trust inspiration)
-2. do not relay on instruments, please sing out your mind by thinking the feelings
+2. do not relay on instruments, please sing out your mind by thinking the feelings and record it
 3. do not repeat a melody above three time
 4. read literature as much as possible
 5. Remember to add some space (silent is a part of music)